g2384/Life-In-The-UK/Facts.md

 If your driving licence if from a country in the **European Union (EU), Iceland, Liechtenstein or Norway**, you can drive in the UK for as long as your licence is valid.

+The government is usually formed by the party that wins the majority of constituencies.
+If no party wins a majority, two parties may join together to form a **coalition**.

+You can contact MPs by **letter** or **telephone** at their **constituency office**, or at their office in the **House of Commons**.

+The House of Lords is normally more independent of the government than the House of Commons.

+The second-largest party in the House of Commons is called the **opposition**.

+In the UK, there are several different parts of government.
+The main ones are:
+- the monarchy,
+- the Parliament (the House of Commons and the House of Lords),
+- the Prime Minister, the cabinet,
+- the judiciary (courts),
+- the police,
+- the civil service
+- and the local government.

+Debates in the House of Commons are chaired by the **Speaker**.
+This person is the **chief officer** of the **House of Commons**.

+**Members of the House of Lords** may not stand for election to the **House of Commons** but are eligible for all other public offices.

+The **House of Lords** can suggest amendments or propose new laws, which are then discussed by MPs.
+The House of Lords checks laws that have been passed by the **House of Commons** to ensure they are fit for purpose.
+It also holds the government to account to make sure that it is working in the best interests of the **people**.

 # Organisations

 ## EU